jianliujiangxi/huoshu/README.md

-# The package is proposed to create some basic methods for saving time and human power of algorithm engineers of ***HuoShu Tech.
+# The package is proposed to create some basic methods for saving time and manpower of algorithm engineers of ***HuoShu Tech.
 Inc.***

  *Welcome every engineer of HuoShu to become the contributor in this project!!!*